julnarot/julnarot/README.md

 ### Hi there 👋, I'm Julnarot:  Raul Jonatan.

-- 🔭 I'm currently working like to centers senior developer.
+- 🔭 I'm currently working like to centers senior developer at NTT DATA.
-- 🌱 I am currently learning about ZK Web application framework.
+- 🌱 I am currently learning about SOAP Web service with Java.
 - 🤔 I’m looking for help with improving my good practices to write clean, simple, elegant code so that it can be easy to read and therefore improve.
 - 💬 Ask me about _SPA applications_, _RESTful_.
 - :eyes: I’m interested in ✨genetic algorithms✨.